asomers/capsicum-net/README.md

 # Sponsorship

-`capsicum-net` is sponsored by Axcient, inc.
+`capsicum-net` is sponsored by ConnectWise.